-Because the Lifetime Allowance used to be higher than this, people who have benefits that are over the Lifetime Allowance have been able to protect the value of their benefits from future tax charges.
+Because the Lifetime Allowance changed over the years, people who had benefits that were over the Lifetime Allowance were able to protect the value of their benefits from future tax charges.
+This remains relevant even though the Lifetime Allowance itself has now been abolished.